 In March, TfL will make the speed limit on Upper and Lower Thames Street, Embankment, Tower Hill and Mansell Street 20 mph.
 This will mean wherever you are in the City the speed limit is 20 mph.

-Driving in the City means you are constantly slowing down and stopping.
+Driving in the Square Mile means you are constantly slowing down and stopping.
 Accelerating to 20 mph will use far less fuel and produce far lower emissions than speeding up to 30mph before you stop at the next set of lights.
 As well as emissions from engines, there are also emissions from brake and tire wear in the form of particulates.